 Now working in the physical therapy field in an active community like Crown Point, I often get asked: “Should you stretch before exercise?”
 For the average person, the answer is no.

 Research has shown that static stretching before exercise:

 1. Does not reduce risk of injury,

 A BETTER WAY TO WARM UP IS TO DO SOMETHING CALLED A DYNAMIC WARM-UP.

 A dynamic warm-up involves combining a light cardiovascular activity with gentle movements.
 A light cardiovascular activity such as a brisk walk or light jog for 5-15 minutes helps get your blood flowing to your muscles.
 Combine this with low-intensity, gentle movements for the activity you are going to be doing.

-For example, if you are golfing, take a couple gentle swings and start off in only one half your range and then slowly get to a full swing.
-If you are going to be lifting weights, do 3-5 repetitions at very light weight.
+For example, if you are golfing, take a couple of gentle swings, start in only one half of your range, and slowly get to a full swing.
+If you are going to be lifting weights, do 3-5 repetitions at a light weight.

 Don’t get the wrong impression that stretching is bad.
 In fact, it is a great way to cool down.
 And some sports DO require flexibility.
-If you are a dancer that needs to complete the splits, then you need to be able to get into that position.
+If you are a dancer who needs to complete the splits, you need to be able to get into that position.

 Ideally, perform stretching after a workout when your muscles are the warmest.
 For the average person, however, our bodies move in the range that we need.